 - Activity tracker (mostly pretty good)

-- Does all the SMS notification stuff when linked to your smartphone. (either works or fails depending on your phone)
+- Does all the SMS notification stuff when linked to your smartphone. (

 Sorted.
 Buy it.

 If you need further convincing or reassuring in more detail then look here:

 - Garmin 935 **DETAILED** Review – This detailed review goes through the NEGATIVE ISSUES in much more detail in case you are the sort of person that wants to make a fully informed decision.

-- What is the Best Triathlon Watch – that article covers EVERY SINGLE alternative for different kinds of triathlete.
+- What is the Best Triathlon Watch – that article covers EVERY SINGLE alternative tri watch for different kinds of triathlete.

 Amazon seasonalise their prices…it’s spring and so UP go the prices.
-Garmin pretty much control the prices that their products are re-sold at.
+Garmin pretty much controls the prices that their products are sold at.
 You might as well buy it from Amazon as you can always easily send it back.
 As I said above: I just re-bought my second one from there.

 Discounted Links and Prices

 If you’d like to help a smaller company I partner with Josh at PowerMeterCity and that can be a good place for a Garmin 935 sale from time-to-time.
 They are awesome with a mind-blowingly high TRUSTPILOT rating and will give you a 10% store credit (Garmin do not allow discounting on newer products).
 Consider buying your bike power meter from there when you REALLY get into triathlon 😉 enjoy!